BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ## Public repository

-Sometimes you need to expose a public information (so unauthenticated users could access it).
+Sometimes, you can find yourself in front of the danger of exposing a public information (so unauthenticated users could access it).

 <alert type="warning">

-We highly recommend avoid this kind of exposure.
+We highly recommend avoiding this kind of exposure.
 If you need to expose custom data, you can use the [serializer](/api/serializer) to return a json:api format from any custom route/controller (still using the power of repositories).

 </alert>

-Restify allows you to define a public repositories by adding the `$public` property on true:
+Restify allows you to define a public repository by adding the `$public` property on true:

 ```php